 Classes are done in my home - located in Tambisan, San Juan.
 6-minutes away from Paliton beach (via scooter)

-Duration: around 4-5 hours (depends on how long we end up chatting) 😉
+Duration is around 4-5 hours (depends on how long we end up chatting) 😉

 Get a take-home PDF with 6 recipes, Filipino food fun facts, Siquijor recommendations, and more!